 A single family residence designed for a young couple who recently purchased a wooded vacant corner lot in the Arbor of Great Hills community.
 Using Vaastu guiding principles, the form of the house defines a central communal core area.
 The core area consists of an outdoor patio with an conversation pit for lounging around the fire and watching movies, a BBQ island and outdoor dining area.

 Tall, natural grasses cover the front yard harmoniously under existing Live Oak trees that line the site’s perimeter.
 A series of tall gabion walls berm the sloping topography to define a private side yard garden sanctuary to help separate it from an adjacent commercial property.

 POP Austin International Art Show is a three-day interactive showcasing works from renowned and emerging contemporary artists from all over the world.
 The event includes work for sale by over 44 artists including Andy Warhol, Shepard Fairey, Mr. Brainwash, and Austin's own Bale Creek Allen and Jason Archer.
 The "Pop Talks” platform featured industry specialists which allowed them to engage the community on cultural topics, artist ideas, etc.

 Using our BIM software capabilities, we worked with the POP Austin team to develop the space from virtual concept to reality.

-Careful attention to preservation of the existing early 1900’s building was considered while bringing life back to the neglected downtown structure with modern updates.
-Repurposed to accommodate several bar and restaurant venues, a third floor was added to feature an outdoor roof deck and glass bar enclosure overlooking trendy West 6th Street.
+This iconic 1900’s brick building, formerly Katz Deli, was brought back to life with modern updates.
+Repurposed to accommodate several bar and restaurant venues, a third floor was added to feature an outdoor rooftop glass enclosure pool bar to overlook a trendy part of West 6th Street.